 Students must attend at least 85 percent of their classes and do the assigned work.

-Full-time ELI students enjoy most of the same privileges as VSU students, including access to the health center, student union, and recreational facilities.
+Full-time ELI students enjoy most of the same privileges as VSU students, including access to the student union, and recreational facilities.

 ELI students are invited to participate in many social and cultural events such as banquets, cookouts, and field trips to historic and cultural landmarks.
-The ELI has an activities coordinator that plans weekend trips and local activities.
+The ELI plans weekend trips and local activities.
 During every session, a trip to Orlando (Disney, University Studios, etc.) and Atlanta (Atlanta Aquarium, World of Coke, CNN, etc.) is available.
-Contact the coordinator to offer your suggestions!
+Contact the ELI to offer your suggestions!

 Meals & Housing